 Requests can be made for further information in relation to authorisations or requirements (intended use, location and dimensions, vehicle access and roading, stormwater and wastewater disposal, proximity to drains etc.) and about proposed connections to public utilities.

-Council must advise the New Zealand Historic Places Trust within five days of receiving a PIM application that affects a registered historic place, historic area, waahi tapu or waahi tapu area.
+Council must advise Heritage New Zealand Pouhere Taonga within five days (not five working days) of receiving a PIM application that affects a registered historic place, historic area, tapu or waahi tapu area.

 Issuing